quinngale/quinngale.com/content/blog/raid.md

     done
     ```

     Just a copule of notes: `$sectorsize` is 16kb to match the default sector size that got set up with the logical volumes.
-And because the files are come from an NVMe drive I'm not concerned about the write speeds on the USB drives outpacing the read speeds of the system drive.
+And because the files are coming from an NVMe drive I'm not concerned about the write speeds on the USB drives outpacing the read speeds of the system drive.

 ## Results